markw53/my-portfolio-website/README.md

-# Portfolio App
+# Personal Portfolio App

-A modern, responsive portfolio app built with Svelte and styled using Tailwind CSS.
+A modern, responsive personal portfolio app built with Svelte and styled using Tailwind CSS.
 The app dynamically displays content from a `data.js` file, making it easy for users to update their portfolio sections.
 It highlights personal projects, work experience, and skills, offering smooth navigation, easy content updates, and interactive features.

 ## Table of Contents